-The City Edge lands form a significant landbank within both South Dublin and Dublin City Council.
-The development of the City Edge lands, as noted under the RSES, is a medium to long-term infrastructure sequence with potential for residential development and more intensive employment / mixed uses.
-The development of this area requires significant investment and site assembly to enable the full development potential and will be subject to a Statutory Plan in collaboration with Dublin City Council, which will be informed by a Strategic Framework.
+The Naas Road/ Ballymount lands form a significant landbank within South Dublin adjoining Dublin City Council.
+The development of the Naas Road lands, as noted under the RSES, is a medium to long-term infrastructure sequence with potential for residential development and more intensive employment/mixed uses.
+The development of this area requires significant investment and site assembly to enable the full development potential and is subject to a Strategic Framework Plan in collaboration with Dublin City Council.
 The full build out of these lands will take time, and ensuring it is plan-led is central to the successful development of the County and the wider region.